software-patterns/workshop/projects/software-quality/0000-introduction.md

 the fact that I began well.

 And this simple act, beginning well—I think it is the most underappreciated thing in our industry.
 We think can hack as we go and refactor our way out of any difficulties.
-But the fact is that there are design assumptions that are too big to refactor, too big to even really see clearly, under most circumstances.
+But the fact is that there are design assumptions that are too big to refactor, too big even to see clearly under most circumstances.
 These assumptions can plant the seeds for future problems before a single line of code is written.

 (example: Concourse stdin bug)